mm28ajos/fritzab/README.md

 __FritzAB__ reads out the answering machine (_TAM_) of a _Fritz!Box_ in your LAN and writes it to the local file system.
 A fork of this [repo](https://git.ismus.net/homer77/FritzAB2Matrix) which removes the sendig of the voice message via matrix and adds some tweaks.

 # Docker Hub
 Find pre build images on [docker hub](https://hub.docker.com/repository/docker/mm28ajos/fritzab/general).
-The tag "latest" is rebuild nightly if updates exists.
+The tag "latest" is rebuild every month if updates exists.

 ## Features
  * Set _MARK\_MESSAGE\_READ_=False if you do not want to mark voice messages retrieved to be marked as read.